zkWildfire/whattf.how/_posts/MatrixCacheSim/2023-06-17-matrix-cache-simulator-demo.md

 cache usage.
 Try out the simulator on the two algorithms, then see if you can figure out how to improve the cache usage even more!

 > This demo is still **heavily** a work in progress!
-Currently, the only
+Not all selectable options
+> have been implemented yet; for example, the only eviction algorithm supported
-> eviction algorithm supported is LRU, and support has not been added for custom
+> is the LRU algorithm and support hasn't been added for disabling text in the
-> transpose algorithms.
-The other options available to be selected will be
+> visualization.
+The other options available to be selected will be implemented
-> implemented soon along with additional playback controls for the animation!
+> soon along with additional playback controls for the animation!